-Facebook Page called ‘The New York Experience’ claims that you can win a shopping trip to New York by sharing, liking, and commenting on a prize post and then clicking a signup link to claim your entry.
+Facebook posts claim that you can win a trip to New York by sharing, liking, and commenting.
+Some versions also ask you to click a link to claim your entry.

-The Facebook Page and the posts that it generates are fraudulent.
+The posts and the Facebook Pages that publish them are fraudulent.
 Those who participate have no chance whatsoever of winning the promised prize.
 In fact, the prize does not exist.
-The Page is a typical survey scam designed to trick people into divulging their personal information on suspect third-party survey websites.
+The posts are scams designed to trick people into promoting the fraudulent giveaways on behalf of the scammers and divulging their personal information on suspect third-party survey websites.

-However, the Facebook Page is fraudulent and no amount of liking, sharing, or clicking will give you even the slightest chance of winning the promised prize.
+However, the Facebook Pages are fraudulent and no amount of liking, sharing, or clicking will give you even the slightest chance of winning the promised prize.
 In fact, there IS no prize and certainly no winners other than the scammers who created the bogus competition.

-The Page is a scam designed to generate revenue for its unscrupulous owners by tricking people into submitting their personal details on dodgy third-party ‘survey’ websites.
+Other versions of the scam are designed to generate revenue for its unscrupulous owners by tricking people into submitting their personal details on dodgy third-party ‘survey’ websites.

 The site you eventually arrive at will offer the chance to win further prizes in exchange for filling in a survey and supplying your name and contact details.
 However, fine print on the site will stipulate that, by participating, you are giving permission for the site’s owners to share your personal information with site sponsors and online marketing firms.

 Thus, soon after participating, you will begin receiving unwanted and annoying marketing messages for various products and services via phone, text message, email, and surface mail.
 The scammers who created the fake New York prize giveaways will earn commissions each time somebody provides his or her information on one of the survey sites.

 And, to reiterate, the promised New York trip prize does not exist, so participating is a waste of time.